The classification of general affine connections in Newton--Cartan geometry: Towards metric-affine Newton--Cartan gravity: Conclusion

 \section{Conclusion}

-In this paper, we have presented the classification of affine connections on Galilei manifolds in terms of their torsion, Newton--Coriolis form with respect to a fixed unit timelike vector field, and non-metricities.
+In this paper, we have developed the classification of affine connections on Galilei manifolds in terms of their torsion, Newton--Coriolis form with respect to a fixed unit timelike vector field, and non-metricities.
 We explained the interpretation of our general classification result as giving an affine isomorphism between the space of affine connections and a specific vector space of tensor fields, thereby making precise the possibility of specifying a connection in terms of tensor fields that may be freely prescribed.
 This offers an important generalisation of the well-understood case of Galilei connections, i.e.\ metric-compatible ones \cite{Bekaert.Morand:2016,Geracie.EtAl:2015,Bergshoeff.EtAl:2023}.
 We also discussed this problem in the language of local connection forms with respect to Galilei frames, relating this to a globalised principal bundle point of view.

-Our result enables the systematic study of Newton--Cartan-like limits of general metric-affine theories of `relativistic' gravity, generalising and extending previous work along these lines concerning the (metric) teleparallel and symmetric teleparallel equivalents of \acronym{GR} \cite{Read.Teh:2018,Schwartz:2023,Wolf.EtAl:2023}.
-Building on that, it will allow for development of a coordinate-free geometric formulation of the post-Newtonian expansion of such theories, as has been recently developed for standard \acronym{GR} \cite{Dautcourt:1997,Tichy.Flanagan:2011,Van_den_Bleeken:2017, Hansen.EtAl:2019,Hansen.EtAl:2020,Hartong.EtAl:2023}.
+Our result enables the systematic study of Newton--Cartan-like limits of general metric-affine theories of `relativistic' gravity, generalising previous work along these lines concerning the (metric) teleparallel and symmetric teleparallel equivalents of \acronym{GR} \cite{Read.Teh:2018,Schwartz:2023,Wolf.EtAl:2024}.
+Further, it will allow for an extension of such studies beyond consideration of the limit, namely the development of a coordinate-free geometric formulation of the post-Newtonian expansion of such theories---an essential part of a comprehensive understanding of post-Newtonian gravity.